Overcoming the Incentive Collapse Paradox: Incentive-Aware Active Statistical Inference

 \subsection{General M-estimation}

 The mean estimation framework developed above extends naturally to general M-estimation problems, encompassing a broad class of statistical models including regression, classification, and density estimation.
-In standard M-estimation, the parameter $\theta$ is defined as the minimizer of the population risk
+In standard M-estimation, the parameter \(\theta\) is defined as the minimizer of the population risk based on the ground-truth label:

-where $\ell_\theta$ is a convex loss function.
+where \(\ell_\theta\) is a convex loss function.
 Many classical estimators, including least squares and logistic regression, can be cast in this form.
 For notational convenience, define the per-sample losses $\ell_{\theta,i} = \ell_\theta(X_i,Y_i)$, $\ell_{\theta,i}^f = \ell_\theta(X_i,f(X_i))$, and the corresponding gradients $\nabla \ell_{\theta,i} = \nabla_\theta \ell_\theta(X_i,Y_i)$, $\nabla \ell_{\theta,i}^f = \nabla_\theta \ell_\theta(X_i,f(X_i))$.

 The key structural challenge remains: labels are effort-dependent and sampling costs vary with the incentive design.
 Following the mean estimation approach, we adopt an active sampling policy $\pi(X_i)=\pi^{\hat \eta}(X_i) = \hat \eta u(X_i)$ proportional to an uncertainty score $u(X_i)$, where $\hat \eta$ is determined jointly with $(\rho, b)$ through the budget constraint.